sanzeeb3/wp-login-zap/readme.txt

 == Description ==

 Do anything whenever user(s) logs into your site, with Zapier.
 Send data to Zapier ~ do anything with Zapier.
 Zapier is an online automation tool that connects your apps and services.
-Please visit [https://zapier.com](https://zapier.com) for more information on zapier.
+Please visit [https://zapier.com](https://zapier.com) for more information on Zapier.

-Enter your webhook URL in Settings > WP Login To Zapier, that's all.
+Enter your Webhook URL in Settings > WP Login To Zapier, that's all.

 == Screenshots ==